shawnps/gengo_api_docs/content/ja/overview.md

 ### Approving jobs

 To approve a job, send a <a href='/v2/translate/job-id-put'>translate/job/{id} (PUT)</a> call with the action set to "approve".
-You can also add feedback at this time, consisting of a rating from 1-5, a comment for the translator and a comment for myGengo.
-The feedback rating and comment for the translator are sent to the translator, and myGengo receives the rating, comment for translator and comment for myGengo.
+You can also add feedback at this time, consisting of a rating from 1-5, a comment for the translator and a comment for Gengo.
+The feedback rating and comment for the translator are sent to the translator, and Gengo receives the rating, comment for translator and comment for Gengo.

 It really helps us to receive feedback ratings for each translation, as we can see how well our translators are doing, reward good work, and provide guidance to any translator that is not performing well.
 We may also use the feedback ratings in future to prioritize translator-job matchings.